-The Oak Ridge Institute for Science and Education (ORISE) has been building its capability in epidemiology since 1978.
+The Oak Ridge Institute for Science and Education (ORISE) has had a robust capability in epidemiology since 1978.
 Early ORISE studies of mortality among U.S. Department of Energy (DOE) nuclear workers led researchers to develop increasing expertise in epidemiologic research, occupational health studies and DOE worker populations.
-ORISE's researchers and skills coalesced into an operating unit that became the Center for Epidemiologic Research (CER).
+In the early 1980s, ORISE's researchers and skills coalesced into an operating unit that became the Center for Epidemiologic Research (CER).

-CER has changed over time as worker health assessment needs have evolved.
-Since the early 1990s, CER researchers have concentrated on building and maintaining worker health registries and conducting morbidity studies.
-CER retains all of the expertise needed to perform studies of occupational exposure to radiation and chemicals.
+Epidemiological studies provide valuable insight into health trends and risks for workers and the public at large.
+The focus of CER has changed over time as DOE operations and worker health assessment needs have evolved.
+Since the early 1990s, CER researchers have concentrated on building and maintaining worker health registries to support medical surveillance, risk assessments and morbidity studies.

 Specifically, CER's capabilities include:

-- Design, implementation and evaluation of clinical surveillance programs
+- Design, implementation and evaluation of epidemiological surveillance programs

 - Questionnaire development and evaluation of data

 - Descriptive data analysis and advanced data visualization

 - Biostatistical analysis of health data